Package 'cassowaryr'

 Value

-A data frame that gives the data's scagnostic scores for each possible variable combination.
+A data frame that gives the scagnostic scores for every possible pair of variables.

 See Also